Que (What)

 📝 Grammar & Usage

-- Highly irregular verb: One of the most common and irregular verbs in French.
-Its conjugations must be memorized.
+- Highly irregular: One of the most important French verbs.
+Conjugations must be memorized.

 💬 Sentence Bank